 In this section, each of the draft FAIR4RS principles is proposed and explained.
 First, the foundational principle (F, A, I and R) is described, followed by the numbered guiding principles used to interpret the foundational principle.

 Text in bold is the draft text for the principle.

 Text in italics is the draft narrative text explaining the intent behind the phrasing of the principles and providing guidance for how they should be interpreted.

 Text that is underlined are options to be discussed.

 A key challenge of defining the FAIR principles for research software is the balance between general principles vs actionable principles.
-The intent in the way these principles have been drafted is that they should be aspirational but there should be a clear and measurable path to improving transparency, reproducibility and reusability of software and research, rather than just documenting the current situation and process.
-How a principle can be implemented in an actionable way will be described in the guidance that will be produced as the next step of the FAIR4RS WG work.
+As for the FAIR Principles, also our principles are aspirational.
+For this reason indicators are needed, not just to document the level of FAIRness of the software in a given moment in time, but also to provide a clear and measurable path to progressively improve their FAIRnessHow a principle can be implemented in an actionable way will be described in the guidance that will be produced as the next step of the FAIR4RS WG schedule.

-Therefore, the draft FAIR4RS principles that follow sometimes include options and questions that generally fall into two categories:
+Therefore, the draft FAIR4RS principles that follow may include options and questions that generally fall into two categories:

 Finding the balance between general, more abstract, principles that capture the ethos of FAIR vs specific principles that point to the means of implementation